PhoenixIndustries/phoenixblog/site/content/features/configured-with-one-click/traveling-a-lot.md

 title = "Traveling a lot?"
 image = "manjaro_timeanddate"
 +++
-If you need to change the timezone, because you are on holiday or you need to travel for your business, we provide you a handy tool to quickly switch the time settings to have more time to get things done or enjoy the free time.
+If you need to change your system's timezone because you are on holiday or a business trip, we provide a handy tool.
+So you have more time to get things done or simply enjoy life.